1nfiniteloop/cpp-env/README.md

 extensions will also be installed and set-up accordingly, see more in `.devcontainer/devcontainer.json`.

-### Code formatting

-This repository contains a customized `.clang-format` file which is used when invoking "Format document" in VS Code.

-### IntelliSense

-Plugin _llvm-vs-code-extensions.vscode-clangd_ is chosen over _ms-vscode.cpptools_ which don't work in Alpine Linux containers (or in general from my experience). `build/(Debug|Release)/compile_commands.json` must be symlinked to project root for clangd to work, read more @ vscode-clangd extension details.

 ## Install dependencies

 Install dependencies with `./install-dependencies gtest boost [...]`.